hubotio/evolution/_drafts/javascript.md

 Converting of all CoffeeScript to JavaScript which can run natively on Node 4 ([current maintenance version until April 2018](https://github.com/nodejs/LTS#lts-schedule1)).

-The only tool I would like to introduce is a linting tool which will be run as part of `npm test`.

-I suggest [standard](https://standardjs.com/).
-We’ve been using it in all our projects at [Hoodie](http://hood.ie/) and [Neighbourhoodie](http://neighbourhood.ie) since 2+ years and never looked back.
-It's a zero-configuration JavaScript linter.

 ## Detailed process

 **TODO:** make one or two sample CoffeeScript to JavaScript conversions (I’m working on it right now and will make it part of the proposal PR for the evolution repository)